Jan Masaryk: Wartime

-Beneš's main interest as president of a government-in-exile to have the British agree to abrogate the Munich Agreement and accept that after the war the Sudetenland was to become part of Czechoslovakia again, a war aim that the British were initially opposed to as the British position until August 1942 was that the Munich Agreement was still in effect.
-In a letter to Eden, who was again serving as Foreign Secretary, on 25 August 1941, Masaryk expressed much concern that the Atlantic Charter would mean that the Sudetenland would remain a part of Germany.
-Masaryk argued to Eden that Czechoslovakia and the other neighbors of Germany needed a situation after the war that "would enable them to defend peace for themselves and for the world against any future attempts by aggression by Germany", which in turn required a defensible frontier (i.e. returning the Sudetenland to Czechoslovakia).
-Masaryk as foreign minister was regarded by the Foreign Office as the more reasonable than Beneš who was viewed as obstinate on the Sudetenland issue.
+With the launch of Operation Barbarossa on 22 June 1941, Beneš had unlimited faith in the potential of the Soviet Union, believing that Germany would be defeated by the spring of 1942 at the latest.
+Masaryk told the other cabinet members: "he [Beneš] now only has Russia on his mind.
+We must hold him, so that he won’t fly off to the sky".
+In 1942, Masaryk received an LL.D. from Bates College.
+In a letter to Eden on 25 August 1941, Masaryk expressed much concern that the Atlantic Charter would mean that the Sudetenland would remain a part of Germany.
+Masaryk argued to Eden that Czechoslovakia and Germany's other neighbors needed a situation after the war that "would enable them to defend peace for themselves and for the world against any future attempts by aggression by Germany"; and that this in turn required a defendable frontier (i.e. returning the Sudetenland to Czechoslovakia).
+The Foreign Office regarded Masaryk as foreign minister as more reasonable than Beneš, who was viewed as obstinate on the Sudetenland issue.

-In a 1943 speech on the Volá Londýn radio show to celebrate the Jewish new year, Masaryk urged people in the Protectorate of Bohemia-Moravia to assist the Jewish community, saying it was incumbent to extent a helping hand to the "most wretched of the wretched" as he called the Jews of the protectorate, saying that he wanted ordinary Czechs to be able say after the war that "we remained decent people".
-A supporter of Zionism, Masaryk was a friend of Dr. Chaim Weizmann.
+In a 1943 speech on the Volá Londýn radio show to celebrate the Jewish new year, Masaryk urged people in the Protectorate of Bohemia-Moravia to assist the Jewish community, saying it was incumbent to extend a helping hand to the "most wretched of the wretched" as he called the Jews of the protectorate, and saying that he wanted ordinary Czechs to be able to say after the war that "we remained decent people".
+Masaryk was a supporter of Zionism and a friend of Dr. Chaim Weizmann.

 In June 1943, Masaryk spoke with Philip Nichols of the Foreign Office and expressed much doubt about a proposed treaty to create a military alliance between Czechoslovakia and the Soviet Union that was being energetically championed by Zdeněk Fierlinger, the Czechoslovak ambassador in Moscow.
-Through Masaryk did not oppose the proposed treaty outright, he hinted to Nichols that he preferred that after the war that Czechoslovakia move closer to Poland rather than the Soviet Union.
-Between 17 October 1943 – 10 February 1944, Masaryk went on a lengthy speaking tour of the United States, which removed him from the meetings of the Czechoslovak cabinet.
+Masaryk did not oppose the proposed treaty outright but hinted to Nichols that his preference was for Czechoslovakia to move closer to Poland than to the Soviet Union after the war.
+Between 17 October 1943 and 10 February 1944, Masaryk went on a lengthy speaking tour of the United States, which removed him from the meetings of the Czechoslovak cabinet.
 In December 1943, Beneš went to Moscow to sign a treaty creating a 25-year military alliance between Czechoslovakia and the Soviet Union.
 Upon his return to London, Masaryk was forced to accept the fait accompli.
 In a radio speech on 16 February 1944, Masaryk stated that the Soviet-Czechoslovak alliance "was approved of in America", though "there were a few reactionaries who hide their own selfish interests behind the pretense of the fear of Bolshevism".
-Masaryk added that "that we should get used to calling it the Soviet empire.
+Masaryk added that "we should get used to calling it the Soviet empire.
 Because it will be the Soviet empire which will play the most important role on the continent".